Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Introduction

+\item We establish a lower bound (both in expectation and with high probability) on the number of edges pruned by our new algorithm \DijkstraPrediction.
+Our bound depends on the number of \emph{relevant} edges (leading to nodes whose distances exceed the shortest path distance) and increases as the prediction error decreases.
+Our bound applies to arbitrary instances as long the weights of the relevant edges are chosen at random---we refer to this setting as the \emph{partial random model}.
+Further, we show that no improvement is possible in the worst case, even if the prediction is perfect---this also justifies the use of our partial random model.

+\item We then derive a bound on the expected number of queue operations saved by \DijkstraPrediction\ in comparison to \DijkstraPruning\ and \Dijkstra\ on random instances.
+While \DijkstraPruning\ already significantly improves over \Dijkstra, we show that \DijkstraPrediction\ further reduces the number of nodes which are inserted but never removed from the queue.
+More specifically, we consider Erd\"os-R\'enyi random graphs with average degree $c$ and uniform edge weights in $[0,1]$, where the source node is chosen uniformly at random and each node is selected as a target node with probability $q$ (formal definitions are given below).
+If $\Dist$ denotes the shortest path distance and $\mdelta$ denotes the (additive) error of the prediction with $D < 1 - \mdelta$, we show that the number of nodes inserted but never removed from the priority queue by \DijkstraPrediction, \DijkstraPruning\ and \Dijkstra, respectively, is at most

+Here the latter two bounds were established by \cite{bast2003heuristic}.
+Technically, this is the most challenging part of our analysis as we need to estimate the savings incurred by the pruning bound $B$ as well as the prediction bound $\Pred$ in one probabilistic argument.

-\item We conduct extensive experimental studies comparing our new algorithm to the existing ones and evaluating different prediction algorithms.
-Our experimental findings on random instances show that our new algorithm, which combines a neural network ML-approach to compute the prediction with a smart restart procedure to handle possible underestimations, significantly outperforms all other algorithms (combinations of different prediction algorithms and restart procedures).
+\item We also report on our extensive experimental studies on random graphs to complement our theoretical findings above.
+We compare our new algorithm \DijkstraPrediction\ to the existing ones and evaluate different prediction algorithms.
+Our experiments show that \DijkstraPrediction, which combines a neural network ML-approach to compute the prediction with an \restart\ procedure to handle possible underestimations, significantly outperforms all other algorithms (i.e., combinations of different prediction algorithms). \end{enumerate}